 American Board of Optometry (ABO)

-The American Board of Optometry (ABO) is a professional organization in the United States that provides board certification for optometrists.
+The American Board of Optometry (ABO) is a professional organization that provides board certification for optometrists.
 ABO certification signifies that an optometrist has advanced knowledge and clinical skills beyond the minimum required for licensure.

 It is a mark of distinction, demonstrating that the optometrist has achieved a high standard of care.
 Certification is voluntary but is widely respected in professional and academic circles.
 To date, the ABO has certified only about 4% of optometrists in general practice.